blakedennett/LoanApprovalProject/README.md

 * #### Decision Tree Summary

 <h4>The third part of my project was machine learning.
 This took two weeks (36 hours).
-I used five different types of decision trees and had the hyperparameters randomly selected in an infinite while loop with each type running in parrellel.
+I used five different types of decision trees and had the hyperparameters randomly selected in an infinite while loop with each type running in parallel.
 The results were written to a file when a new best score was found.
-This took a bit of manual changes and a lot of cpu time but it yeilded great results.</h4>
+This took a bit of manual changes and a lot of cpu time but it yielded great results.</h4>

 * #### Neural Network Summary